Special Needs Resourcing Supports

 All Canada-Wide Early Learning and Child Care enrolled licensed child care agencies with program sites in Niagara can access and receive special needs resource services funded by Niagara Region.

-This funding is for temporarily hiring additional non-ratio child care educators to help permanent staff implement recommendations from the resource consultant and behaviour consultant.
+This funding is for temporarily hiring additional non-ratio child care educators to help permanent staff implement recommendations from the inclusion quality coordinator and / or behaviour consultant.
 The goal is to support inclusion for children with special needs.
 This is not one-to-one support and does not count toward staffing ratios.

 Funding is approved in 14-week increments.